-Records accepted by the University Archives includes:
+Records accepted by the University Archives include:

 - Accreditation, program review, and self-study records, both internal and external.
 May include reports, correspondence, questionnaires, and other related materials.

 - Administrative files.
 General records concerning the administration of the university and its colleges, departments, and programs.
-Files may include reports, memoranda, correspondence.
+Files may include reports, memoranda, and correspondence.